Lieutenant-Colonel Jevon Albert Nicklin OBE

 • OBE medal

-Lieutenant Colonel Nicklin took over command of 1st Canadian Parachute Battalion in just prior to 1 November 1944 and ‘by sheer determination, enthusiasm and great devotion to duty he raised the efficiency of the Battalion as a fighting unit to a very high level
+Lieutenant Colonel Nicklin took over command of 1st Canadian Parachute Battalion on September 8, 1944 and ‘by sheer determination, enthusiasm and great devotion to duty he raised the efficiency of the Battalion as a fighting unit to a very high level’.
+He inherited the role from Eadie who had been CO on a temporary basis, owing to Bradbrooke's departure.
+Brigadier Hill was a particular admirer of Nicklin's leadership style, calling him,

 Lt Col Nicklin was awarded The Most Excellent Order of the British Empire (OBE) which was announced in The London Gazette on 10 July 1945.
 His citation can be seen opposite.

-Lt Col Nicklin was Killed in Action on 24 March 1945, aged 30 years old and is now buried at Groesbeek Canadian War Cemetery, Near Arnhem.
+Lt Col Nicklin was Killed in Action on 24 March 1945, aged 30 years old and is now buried at Groesbeek Canadian War Cemetery, near Arnhem.
+Lt.
+Col. Eadie again took over as CO of the Battalion after Nicklin's untimely death.

 After the war, the 1st Canadian Parachute Battalion Association created the Jeff Nicklin Memorial Trophy which is awarded by the Canadian Football League to the most outstanding player in the Western Conference.